M-rcus/OnlyFans-Cookie-Helper/README.md

 This option is only available as of v2.2.0.
 This is **VERY unofficial way** of installing the extension and you might a few warnings about it being unsafe (which is _generally_ true).
 <ins>If you are not comfortable with that, you can either choose to use Firefox instead or try option 2 below.</ins>

-1. Download the `.crx` file.
+1. Go to [Releases](https://github.com/M-rcus/OnlyFans-Cookie-Helper/releases) and click the `.crx` file.
 Your browser might prompt you to install the extension.
 You can then just click 'Add extension'.

 If it _does not_ prompt you to install the extension, you can try the following: